yolannsabaux/blog/docs/_posts/2024-04-19-recursive decorator : troubleshooting (part 2).md

 ```

 ### Importing a Decorator from Another Module
-If you define your decorator in a `decorator.py` file and want to use it in `main.py`, you may encounter an error like:
+If you define your decorator in a `decorator.py` module and want to use it in `main.py`, you may encounter an error like:
 `NameError: name 'bar' is not defined`.

 This error occurs because the decorator lacks knowledge of the context within the `main.py` module.